kathleentrc/nasa-tlx/README.md

 # NASA Task Load Index (NASA-TLX)
 ========

+## About
-An implementation of the NASA Task Load Index (NASA-TLX) including subjective feedback on conditions and demographic survey.
+This is an implementation of the NASA Task Load Index (NASA-TLX).

 ## General information
 From the respective [Wikipedia article](http://en.wikipedia.org/wiki/NASA-TLX):